Starting a Chapter Business Partner Relations Program

 - Review the chapter calendar to determine whether additional or enhanced business partner activities can be added throughout the year.

 - Gain perspective on the needs of the business partner community.
 Start with focus groups made up of business partners and chapter leaders.
 Build upon this connection by developing several channels of communication and feedback regarding chapter activities and networking opportunities that are either in place or that could be developed in the future.
 Business partners will appreciate in-person discussions.
-Surveys can also be developed and the results incorporated into development of the Program.
-Also, refer business partners to the “Resources for Business Partners” section of the ALA Web site to help them learn more about creating their marketing approach to legal administrators.
+Surveys can also be developed and the results incorporated into development of the program.

 - Keep a current listing or database of business partner contacts.
 Chapter members should be encouraged to add business partners to the list.
 Likewise, information on business partner changes and moves should be kept up to date.